neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 - PITR time window is limited to 7 days of _reasonable usage_;
 - Compute node can use up to 1vCPU/256 MB.

-_Note: Technical Preview Free Tier limits are subject to change over the course of [Technical Preview](../roadmap)._
+_Note: We intend to keep a Free Tier and will shape the limits over the course of this year.
+Technical Preview Free Tier limits are subject to change over the course of [Technical Preview](../roadmap)._

 ## Data Size